 In the State of Indiana, Delta 8 THC is legal.
 This is because it falls under the state's definition of hemp-derived products.
-The 2018 US Farm Bill made industrial hemp-derived products like CBD and Delta 8 THC federally legal (as long as the Delta 9 contents remain below .3% Delta-9 THC), though some states still have their own laws in place for these products.
+The 2018 US Farm Bill made industrial hemp-derived products like CBD and Delta 8 THC federally legal (as long as the Delta 9 contents remain below .3% Delta-9 THC as measured on a dry weight basis), though some states still have their own laws in place for these products.

 Yes, Delta 8 THC is legal in the State of Indiana.